-Debt Service
+11. Debt Service

-21. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
 Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued.

-N/A - the Court issued no debt during the period.
+N/A - per discussion with management and review of the financial statements, the Court issued no debt during the fiscal period.

-22. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-N/A - the Court had no outstanding debt during the period.
+N/A - per discussion with management and review of the financial statements, the Court had no outstanding debt during the year.

-Fraud Notice
+12. Fraud Notice

-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the Court attorney of the parish in which the entity is domiciled.

-N/A - per management the Court had no misappropriation of public funds or assets during the period.
+N/A - per discussion with management there were no misappropriation of public funds or assets during the period.

-24. Observe the entity has posted, on its premises and website, the notice required by R.S.
+B. Observe the entity has posted, on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-Observed required notice on the Court's website and premises, without exception.
+Observed the required notice on the Court's website and premises, without exception.

-Information Technology Disaster Recovery/Business Continuity
+13. Information Technology Disaster Recovery/Business Continuity

-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.
+- A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedures and discussed the results with management." - i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup (a) occurred within the past week, (b)was not stored on the government's local server or network, and (c) was encrypted.